threefoldtecharchive/vdc-solutions-charts/charts/peertube/README.md

 Federated (ActivityPub) video streaming platform using P2P (BitTorrent) directly in the web browser with WebTorrent.

-Make sure to override the webserver.hostname to the right domain name.
+Make sure to override the `webserver.hostname` and the smtp when installing the chart.

 ## Introduction